Therapeutic Play: A Tool in Nurturing Attachment

 Sandplay therapy and other forms of therapeutic play, both directive and nondirective, are tools in a process of nurturing more secure attachment bonds with caregivers and beginning a journey of co-construction of identity.

-In these cases, it is not only the child but also the adults who have a tremendous amount to gain from experiencing the child’s underlying anxiety in a therapeutic context, deriving new, more positive and safe experiences, and working together to develop a new approach and a new narrative to coincide with it.
+Take, for instance, a child who, after experiencing chronic abuse or neglect, begins to settle into a supportive family who can provide consistency and nurturance.
+Oftentimes families are surprised when a child responds to all their outpourings of love and support through varying modes of ambivalence or avoidance.
+In these cases, it is not only the child, but also the adults who have a tremendous amount to gain from experiencing the child’s underlying anxiety in a therapeutic context, deriving new, more positive and safe experiences, and working together to develop a new approach and a new narrative to coincide with it.

-A caring, creative, and collaborative approach assists such children and their families—and in the cases of adoption, their new families—in launching a journey of defragmentation, meaning making, and identity formation that may have for years been delayed by a focus on more primal needs.
+A caring, creative, and collaborative approach assists such children and their families—and in the cases of adoption, their new families—in launching a journey of defragmentation, meaning-making, and identity formation that may have for years been delayed by a focus on more primal needs.

 As children participate in sandplay therapy, I make a point to remain only peripherally engaged in their play, allowing them to take control of their play worlds with minimal interference.
 I often mirror the degree of participation of caregivers in the room.
 Over time, caregivers have opportunities to become more involved and less involved in the child’s play as it feels comfortable to them and to the child.

-These new fragments of experience and exploration, in the safe presence and amidst dialogue of caregiver(s) and counselor, are building blocks in this co-construction of identity.
+These new fragments of experience and exploration, in the safe presence and amidst dialogue from caregiver(s) and counselor, are building blocks in this co-construction of identity.
 Images, emotion, and story can emerge in unexpected ways and at unexpected times.

 Much of the work of this co-construction is already occurring by this time in the context of a new, safe, and more predictable family home environment.
 The families supporting these children should be encouraged by signs that emotional and social development is roaring down the tracks once again, much due to the fuel of their care and affections.